Organizations are looking for ways to increase cash flow and decrease income tax liability, especially during times of economic uncertainty.

 Cost segregation is a key component of fixed asset planning.
 Cost segregation studies help taxpayers accelerate depreciation deductions which reduce the amount of taxes paid and increase potential cash flow for your organization.

-Energy Efficient Tax Credits
+Energy Efficient Tax Incentives

 Other key tax credits within fixed asset planning are energy incentives.
 These tax credits are specifically designed to promote renovation or construction of energy efficient facilities.